gushogg-blake/svelte-view-engine/readme.md

 Building pages for production
 =============================

-If you look in the `dir` directory, you'll notice the files are all stored under a directory named after the env used when building them.
-If you haven't built pages for production yet, this will just contain `dev`.

-To build pages for production, create a file called `svelte-view-engine.js` and export your config from it (the same object you pass to `svelteViewEngine` when instantiating it to pass to Express):
+To build pages for production, create a file called `svelte-view-engine.js` and export your config from it (the same object you pass to `svelteViewEngine` when instantiating it in the app):

 ```
 module.exports = {